univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Selective synchronization
 -------------------------

-..
-TODO: do we define envvar's here or in the appendix?

 You can configure the :program:`Active Directory Connection` to synchronize only a specific selection of source objects.
 You can select the source objects according to the following criteria,